Atomised: Reception

 The novel sold hundreds of thousands of copies and propelled Houellebecq into the French intellectual and literary spotlight during the summer and autumn of 1998.
 The vivid, almost pornographic, sexual descriptions were a frequent target of criticism, and Houellebecq himself attracted both scorn and praise for his erratic proclamations and behaviour in television interviews and the like.
 The author was eventually awarded the Prix Novembre in recognition of the novel.
 He became the last one to get this prize under this name.
 Philippe Dennery, the founder of the Prix Novembre, disapproved of awarding the prize to Houellebecq and resigned; the prize got a new patron—Pierre Bergé—and a new name: Prix Décembre.

 In April 2008, Houellebecq's estranged mother, Lucie Ceccaldi, returned to France to publish The Innocent One, a rebuttal of his alleged mis-characterization of her parenting as contained in the novel.
 In press interviews, she promised that "if he has the misfortune of sticking my name on anything again he'll get my walking stick in his face and that'll knock his teeth out."

-Film adaptations
+Adaptations

-A film version premiered at the 2006 Berlin Film Festival and won the Silver Bear award.
-The German film Elementarteilchen was directed by Oskar Roehler, and had reportedly been sold to distributors in 23 countries within days of its premiere at the Berlin Film Festival.
+The German film adaptation Atomised premiered at the 2006 Berlin Film Festival and won the Silver Bear award.
+It was directed by Oskar Roehler and had reportedly been sold to distributors in 23 countries within days of its premiere at the Berlin Film Festival.
 The cast includes Moritz Bleibtreu (Bruno), Christian Ulmen (Michel), Franka Potente (Annabelle), and Martina Gedeck (Christiane).

+Julien Gosselin adapted the novel into the play Les Particules élémentaires which premiered at the 2013 Festival d'Avignon.

 France 2 produced the television film The Elementary Particles which was directed by Antoine Garceau and stars Guillaume Gouix and Jean-Charles Clichet.
 It was broadcast on 31 January 2022.